What can you do in your Will?

 Paul Mounce, 25th June, 2018

 There are many things that you can do in your Will.
-In this second part of our articles about making a Will we look at what these are.
+Here's a quick look at some of the things you may wish to consider and include.

 You can choose who will be the Executors of your Will.
 You can choose any number and they can be family members, friends or even professionals.
 Your Executors are responsible for gathering in all of your assets and distributing them in accordance with your wishes.
 They are also responsible for organising your funeral.